fuse-code-support/FuseCodePoc/README.md

-# FusionText - Powerful web-based code editing
+# FuseCode POC and Notes - Powerful web-based code editing

 FusionText is the intersection of a number of good ideas I've encountered over the years that happens to implement an awesome programmer's editor and programming environment: